 Beyond Supervised ML: learning latent distributions

 Supervised ML is a powerful tool, however there is a range of problems where its utilization can't be justified.
 Such problems include reasoning, inference - and also distributions learning.
-Until recently large-scale distributed problems were reserved to Supervised ML.
-Introduction of deep-learning PyTorch based pyro.ai opens large-scale problems to Unsupervised ML paradigm.
+Until recently large-scale distributed problems were limited to using Supervised ML.
+Introduction of deep-learning PyTorch pyro.ai and Tensorflow 2.0 opens Unsupervised ML to large-scale problems.

 Problem supervised learning based solely on predictors results in incorrect inference.
 Example: linear logistic regression in pyro.ai Bayesian framework (see banner_bayesian_regression.py) using two predictors and their product factor (three-parameter regression) incorrectly infers no statistical significance of the Treatment-Control experiment: Treatment-Control factor distribution contains "0" within 95% CI (right Figure)